 The pattern is given in chart form.

-Fractal: I don’t know the name of this fractal (if you do -- please tell!).
-But the last image shows two iterations of the process that produces the fractal.
-The boundary on the cowl between the two colors is the result of three iterations of this process.
+Fractal: This fractal is a right-angled relative of the famous Koch snowflake.
+The boundary on the cowl between the two colors is the result of three iterations of this process, and the last image is an illustration of the iterative process.